 CAUTION: Do not remove the batteries whilst in configuration mode.
-To exit, leave the stylus untouched
+To exit, leave the stylus untouched for more than 20 seconds.

 Master reset function

 OLP40 features a master reset function to assist users who have mistakenly changed the probe settings into an unintended state.